LegacyNsfw/PcmHacks/ReadMe.md

 ## What do I need to edit bin files?

 Most people use tunerpro.
 To do so you need to know the operating system id of your computer (OSID) and use that to find a matching XDF file which tells tunerpro what is in the XDF and how to edit it.
 XDFs can be found on pcmhacking.net and other places.
-Also check out the [Universal Patcher](https://universalpatcher.net/) which does a lot more than just patching!
+Also check out [Universal Patcher](https://universalpatcher.net/) which does a lot more than just patching!

 ## Where did the Arduino stuff go?